KIT-HYD/geostatistics_lecture/exercises/distance/README.md

 # Multivariate Statistics

-In this thrid lecture, we will shift from univariate statistics to multivariate statistics.
+In this third lecture, we will shift from univariate statistics to multivariate statistics.
 Here we will have a look into the special case of dependence on the distance between observations.
 This is the most fundamental assumption of **geostatistics**.
 We assume that proximity in space leads to proximity in value, or in other words: